clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/documentation/grammar.rst

 Avoid plural modifiers.
 For example, it should be a system administrator, not a systems administrator.
-It doesn't matter how many systems this person manage, we don't typically use the plural of a word to modify a noun.
-Here a list of exceptions:
+It doesn't matter how many systems this person manages, we don't typically use the plural of a word to modify a noun.
+Here is a list of exceptions:

 * operations manager
 * sales department